mvkvc/bountisol/README.md

 ### Setup

-- Run `doppler login` to authenticat with Doppler.
+- Run `doppler login` to authenticate with Doppler.
 - Run `sh/secrets.sh` to download development secrets from Doppler.
 - Run `nix develop` to enter the project's Nix shell.
 - Run `sh/setup.sh` to install dependencies.